lopezvluke/Falcon-Report-Weather/README.md

 # Falcon-Report-Weather

+Generates weather graphics for The Falcon Report

-A less-manual way to make weather graphics. weather icons by Kenny Hui @khui0 on github
+Weather icons by Kenny Hui @khui